Medes: Mythology

 In the Greek myth of Jason and the Argonauts, Medea is the daughter of King Aeëtes of Colchis and a paternal granddaughter of the sun-god Helios.
 Following her failed marriage to Jason while in Corinth, for one of several reasons depending on the version, she marries King Aegeus of Athens and bears a son Medus.
 After failing to make Aegeus kill his older son Theseus, she and her son fled to Aria, where the Medes take their name from her, according to several Greek and later Roman accounts, including in Pausanias' Description of Greece (1st-century AD).
 According to other versions, such as in Strabo's Geographica (1st-century AD) and Justin's Epitoma Historiarum Philippicarum (2nd or 3rd century AD), she returned home to conquer neighboring lands with her husband Jason, one of which was named after her; while another version related by Diodorus Siculus in Bibliotheca Historica (1st-century BC) states that after being exiled she married an Asian king and bore Medus, who was greatly admired for his courage, after whom they took their name.

 Kurds and Medes

+Various historians have suggested a link between the Medes and the Kurds.
+One of the earliest historical texts often cited to support this connection is the Kārnāmag-ī Ardaxšīr-ī Pābagān (Book of the Deeds of Ardashir).
+In this text, which narrates the rise of Ardashir I (d.
+242 AD), the Sassanid king battles a local ruler named Madig, who is referred to as the 'King of the Kurds' (Madig î Kurdan Şâh).
+Some scholars interpret the name 'Madig' as a reference to 'Mede', suggesting a sociopolitical continuity between the Medes and the Kurds in the perception of the late Sassanid era.

 Russian historian and linguist Vladimir Minorsky suggested that the Medes, who widely inhabited the land where currently the Kurds form a majority, might have been forefathers of the modern Kurds.
 He also states that the Medes who invaded the region in the eighth century BC linguistically resembled the Kurds.
 This view was accepted by many Kurdish nationalists in the twentieth century.
 However, Martin van Bruinessen, a Dutch scholar, argues against the attempt to identify the Medes as ancestors of the Kurds: